Here are some excerpts from newspapers and magazines indicating David Faraday and Betty Lou Jensen may have attended the Hogan High School concert.

 William Crow would later claim he never said "blue valiant."
 In a revised offering he said "I could not see the passenger seat, but the driver was a man with short hair and glasses.
 I did not see his specific facial features.
 I never told the sheriff who interviewed me that the car I encountered was a Valiant.
 As I recall, as I was attempting to describe the car, the sheriff came up with a “Valiant”.
 In the years that have passed, when I have shared the events of that night, I have described the car as a four-door light-colored Chevy."
 He couldn't see the passenger seat, so it could have been another man, a woman, or a single occupant.

 But where would the two occupants have gone for 30-35 minutes on an extremely cold 22 degrees Fahrenheit night?
-You would think that the occupants were determined in their goal, or desperate.
+You would think under these circumstances that the occupants were certainly determined in their goal and had parked in the turnout for something nearby.
 We are therefore looking for an approximate 10-12 minute journey either way, that necessitated them leaving their vehicle in the turnout.
 The Marshall Ranch was just up the road, but one would assume the occupants of the ranch would have been questioned, not withstanding the fact, that if the occupants of the Chevrolet were visiting the Marshall Ranch at 10.00 pm at night, they would likely have arranged in advance for their ease of entrance to be accommodated.
 The Cottage, however, is exactly 10 minutes walking distance from the turnout, and the turnout is the nearest accessible parking area to The Cottage.
-'The Cottage at Lake Herman which was owned by the city of Benicia,' so it may have been gated or secured that night by either the city, or the occupants of The Cottage, requiring the search warrant for entry by Officers Bidou and Armenta.
-Which may have been why the occupants of the Chevrolet had to park their vehicle at the closest point.
+'The Cottage at Lake Herman was owned by the city of Benicia,' so it may have been gated or secured that night by either the city, or the occupants of The Cottage, requiring the search warrant for entry by Officers Bidou and Armenta.
+This may have been why the occupants of the Chevrolet had to park their vehicle at the closest point.
 Either that, or they didn't want their vehicle being seen by The Cottage when buying their drugs.
 After all, police 'confiscated about a pound and a half of marijuana, which in the 1960's was a big drugs bust.'

 The crime was eventually attributed to a 'crazed maniac' serial killer, who belatedly owned up to the double murder nearly seven months later.
 The person may have been 'crazed' that night, but was it because they had been party to a 'big drugs bust', and were looking for revenge.
 They recalled the two occupants heading back to the turnout just minutes before the police arrived.
 Did they eventually head to the pitch-black turnout, seeing two occupants parked up, before committing the brutal double murder of David Faraday and Betty Lou Jensen in error, that ultimately initiated the birth, of who we now know as the Zodiac Killer.